 Practical considerations

-As much notice as practically possible should be given to employers for time off work.
-Notice should include: the purpose of such time off, the intended location, timing and duration.
+Where possible, if dates are known in advance, as much notice as practically possible should be given to employers for time off work for trade union duties.
+Notice could include: the purpose of such time off, the intended location, timing and duration.
+Employers are expected to make arrangements to facilitate time off for trade union duty purposes.
+If you have any difficulty accessing time off please contact your BMA officer at an early stage.

-Some employers will give time off in lieu for trade union leave where duties and/or activities are carried out on a non-working day.
+Employers should give time off in lieu for trade union leave where duties and/or activities are carried out on a non-working day.

 It is common for NHS employers to allow paid time off for BMA/professional/Royal College/TU/other duties which are all valid and are well established custom and practice.
 Paid leave for such activities is widely accepted by employers.